-The number of reported measles cases in the United States has declined from nearly 900,000 annually in the early 1940s to an average of 83 cases annually from 2001 through 2011.
-As a result of high vaccination coverage and better measles control in the Americas, in 2000, measles was declared eliminated (no disease transmission for at least 12 months) in the United States.
-Indigenous measles virus circulation was interrupted in 2002 in the rest of the Western Hemisphere.
-However, measles virus continues to be imported into the United States from other parts of the world.
-Globally, an estimated 20 million measles cases occur each year.
+The number of reported measles cases in the United States has declined from nearly 900,000 annually in the early 1940s to 37–220 cases annually from 2001 through 2013.
+As a result of high vaccination coverage and better measles control in the Americas, in 2000, measles in the United States was declared eliminated (defined as the absence of endemic measles virus transmission in a defined geographic area for ≥12 months in the presence of a well-performing surveillance system).
+In 2002, indigenous measles virus circulation was interrupted in the entire Western Hemisphere, and measles elimination has been maintained in the region through high vaccination coverage.
+However, measles virus continues to be imported into the region, including into the United States, from other parts of the world.
+Globally, an estimated 20 million people are infected with measles each year.
 Given the large global incidence and high communicability of the disease, travelers may be exposed to the virus in almost any country they visit, particularly those outside the Western Hemisphere, where measles is endemic or where large outbreaks are occurring.
-Of the 222 reported measles cases in the United States in 2011, 200 (90%) were associated with importations from other countries, including 72 direct importations (52 among US residents traveling abroad and 20 among foreign visitors).
-The largest percentage of importations (46%) was among people who acquired the disease in Europe.
-However, importations consistently occur from other countries and regions, including India and the Philippines.
-Additional information on global measles control efforts is available on the Measles Initiative website at www.measlesinitiative.org.
+In recent years, measles has been imported into the United States from frequently visited countries, including England, France, Germany, India, and the Philippines, where large outbreaks have been reported.
+Most measles cases imported into the United States have come from unvaccinated US residents who became infected while traveling abroad, became symptomatic after returning to the United States, and in some cases infected others in their communities, causing outbreaks.
+Additional information on global measles control efforts is available on the Measles & Rubella Initiative website at www.measlesrubellainitiative.org.

 The incubation period ranges from 7 to 21 days from exposure to onset of fever; rash usually appears about 14 days after exposure.
 Symptoms include prodromal fever that can rise as high as 105°F (40.6°C), conjunctivitis, coryza (runny nose), cough, and small spots with white or bluish-white centers on an erythematous base on the buccal mucosa (Koplik spots).
 A characteristic red, blotchy (maculopapular) rash appears on the third to seventh day after the prodromal symptoms appear.
 The rash begins on the face, becomes generalized, and lasts 4–7 days.
 Common complications include diarrhea (8%), middle ear infection (7%–9%), and pneumonia (1%–6%).
 Encephalitis, which can result in permanent brain damage, occurs in approximately 1 per 1,000–2,000 cases of measles.